 August 2005 The Opera Critic

 Australian-born Simone Young is internationally recognised as one of the leading conductors of her generation.
 From 2005-2015 she was General Manager and Music Director of the Hamburg State Opera and Music Director of the Philharmonic State Orchestra Hamburg, where she conducted repertoire ranging from Mozart, Verdi, Puccini, Wagner and Strauss, to Hindemith, Britten and Henze.
 She is an acknowledged interpreter of the operas of Wagner and Strauss, having conducted several complete cycles of Der Ring des Nibelungen at the Vienna Staatsoper, the Staatsoper in Berlin and most recently to great acclaim in Hamburg as part of the ‘Wagner-Wahn’ Festival, during which she conducted the 10 major Wagner operas.
 Her Hamburg recordings include the Ring cycle, Mathis der Maler (Hindemith), and symphonies of Bruckner, Brahms and Mahler.
-In 2012 she toured to QPAC in Brisbane with the Hamburg Opera and Ballet, where she conducted performances of Das Rheingold in concert, and Mahler Symphony No. 2 “Resurrection”.
-These performances won the 2013 Helpmann Award for the Best Individual Classical Music Performance.
+Her 2012 tour to Brisbane with the Hamburg Opera and Ballet, (Das Rheingold in concert, and Mahler Symphony No. 2 “Resurrection”), won her the 2013 Helpmann Award for the Best Individual Classical Music Performance.

-The 2016-2017 season sees Simone Young make her BBC Proms and BBC Symphony debuts, as well as returning to the Berlin Staatsoper for Tannhäuser; Munich for Tristan und Isolde, Fidelio, and Elektra, Zurich for Fidelio and Vienna Staatsoper for a new production of Prokofiev’s The Gambler, Faust and Parsifal; Frankfurt for Ernani; and Carmen in Paris, at the Grafenegg Festival, and the Stockholm and Helsinki Philharmonic Orchestras.
-She also returns to Australia to conduct the Melbourne, Queensland, Sydney and West Australian Symphony Orchestras as well as the Australian World Orchestra with the Australian National Academy of Music.
+The 2016-2017 season saw Simone Young make her BBC Proms and BBC Symphony debuts, as well as returning to the Berlin Staatsoper for Tannhäuser; Munich for Tristan und Isolde, Fidelio, and Elektra; Vienna Staatsoper for a new production of Prokofiev’s The Gambler, Faust and Parsifal; Frankfurt for Ernani; and Carmen in Paris.
+She also conducted the Stockholm, Helsinki and Dresden Philharmonic Orchestras; Queensland, Sydney and West Australian Symphony Orchestras; at the Grafenegg Festival, and returned to the Australian World Orchestra with the Australian National Academy of Music.
 2017 also marked the commencement of her appointment as the Principal Guest Conductor of the Lausanne Chamber Orchestra.

 Whilst Music Director of Opera Australia her development of musical standards in the company received praise from the profession and the public alike.
 During this time, productions she conducted included Die Meistersinger von Nürnberg, Otello, Eugene Onegin, Lulu, Lucia di Lammermoor, Tristan und Isolde, Tannhäuser, Falstaff, Don Carlos, Andrea Chenier, La bohème, Don Giovanni and Le nozze di Figaro (from the fortepiano), Katya Kabanova, Un Ballo in Maschera, Der Rosenkavalier and Cavalleria Rusticana/Pagliacci.

-Simone Young has conducted the world’s leading orchestras including the Berlin, Vienna, Munich, Dresden, London and New York Philharmonic Orchestras, the Staatskapelle Dresden, the Bruckner Orchestra, Linz, City of Birmingham Symphony, the Monte Carlo, Cincinnati, and Dallas Symphony Orchestras, the Wiener Symphoniker, Sydney Symphony, New Zealand Symphony, Lausanne Chamber Orchestra and the BBC Symphony at the BBC Proms.
+Simone Young has conducted the world’s leading orchestras including the Berlin, Vienna, Munich, Dresden, London and New York Philharmonic Orchestras, the Staatskapelle Dresden, the Bruckner Orchestra, Linz, City of Birmingham Symphony, the Monte Carlo, Cincinnati, and Dallas Symphony Orchestras, the Wiener Symphoniker, New Zealand Symphony and the Lausanne Chamber Orchestra.

 In 2007 Simone was elected to the Akademie der Kuenste in Hamburg, nominated as the Conductor of the Year by Opernwelt magazine and awarded a Professorship at the Musikhochschule in Hamburg.
-Other awards include Green Room Awards for her 1996 performances of Die Frau ohne Schatten at the Melbourne Festival, 2001 performances of Tristan und Isolde and 2003 performances of Lulu, the 2005 Helpmann Award for Best Classical Concert with the West Australian Symphony Orchestra, the 2002 Helpmann Award for Best Musical Direction (Andrea Chenier), the Australian Mo Award for “Classical Performer of the Year” and the 2014 International Opera Awards for best anniversary production for Verdi trilogy - La battaglia di Legnano, I due Foscari, I Lombardi with the Hamburg Staatsoper.
+Other awards include Green Room Awards for her performances of Die Frau ohne Schatten ( Melbourne Festival), Tristan und Isolde Lulu; Helpmanns Award for Best Classical Concert with the West Australian Symphony Orchestra, and Best Musical Direction (Andrea Chenier), the Mo Award for “Classical Performer of the Year” and the 2014 International Opera Awards for best anniversary production for Verdi trilogy - La battaglia di Legnano, I due Foscari, I Lombardi with the Hamburg Staatsoper.
 She has received Honorary Doctorates from Griffith University, Monash University and the University of New South Wales, and has been honoured with the Chevalier de l’Ordre des Arts et des Lettres from France.
 In 2004 she was nominated for a Grammy Award for her recording of La Juive and was appointed a Member of the Order of Australia in the Australia Day Honours List.
 In 2005 she received the prestigious Goethe Institute Medal and in 2011 was awarded the Sir Bernard Heinze Award.

 Simone Young is managed by Graham Pushee: firstname.lastname@example.org